 That.
 Is.
 What.
 Speech.
 Sounds.
 Like.
 In.
 My.
 Head.
 And it’s alienating.
 And lonely, unless you are around people who are like you.
 Which is why in some ways it’s fitting that this character would be a hunchback, and burned as a heretic (spoilers fair game; if you’d wanted to read an Eco novel you’d have read it already.)

 I only know 4 languages.
 And I do mean “only”–Americans think 4 is a great deal, but I know loads of people who speak a lot more languages than 4.
 But I often can’t think of the word for something in one language and I get very frustrated when the correct word, but in the wrong language, wants to trip off my tongue.
 I honestly feel like some kind of feral child sometimes.
 Like those nightmares some people have – and I am one of them – about wanting to say something but finding you are mute.
-Or trying to text someone and finding it keeps texting the wrong words.
+Or trying to text someone and discovering your phone keeps texting the wrong words.

 Those consonants at the end the phrase “coup de grace” are not silent.
 So if you pronounce it coup de “graaahhh,” I will laugh.
 Not to be mean, but because phonetically speaking, you have just said “a blow of fat.” (coup de gras, as it were, which I hope is not a real thing)